Psychology of Education

 Teaching and Learning Strategies

-A blend of lectures and seminars.
-The seminars will include activities that engage the students in group work and co-operative learning.
-Student participation in class debates and discussions will feature, for example, students reading assigned materials before class, and the subsequent class discussion will be based on the topics in the assigned readings.
-Learners will experience a flexible approach to teaching and learning, facilitated by experts in the field.
+The course contains a blend of lectures and seminars.
+Whilst the lectures provide an introduction to the main topics that we are interested in, the seminars include activities that will engage you in group-work and co-operative learning.
+Class debates and discussions will also be a feature of the course.
+Across the course, you will experience a flexible approach to teaching and learning, facilitated by experts in the field.

 To apply for one of our courses, the applicant must be a registered TCD user / or create a new user account.

-A: No. Educational psychology is a specific practitioner discipline, training in which is open to suitably qualified graduates of recognised undergraduate psychology degrees.
-You can find out more about training in educational psychology here.
+No. Educational psychology is a specific practitioner discipline, training in which is open to suitably qualified graduates of recognised undergraduate psychology degrees.
+Find out more about training in educational psychology.

 The psychology of education is a much broader field, and as such is of interest to a much broader audience, drawn from across the full spectrum of the arts, humanities and social sciences.
 Psychological audiences may be interested in finding out more about the psychology of education as a relatively newly flourishing field from the British Psychology Society website.